-In the interest of fairness, I went looking for the one- and two-star reviews on Amazon to see what some of the negative comments were — but guess what?
-There weren’t any!
+In the interest of fairness, I went looking for the 1-star and 2-star reviews on Amazon to see what some of the negative comments were.

 Wow, seeing this book brought back memories — all good ones!

-This is an adorable Easter gift that is safe for babies and toddlers of all ages.
+This is an adorable Easter gift that is safe for even the youngest babies and toddlers.
 It includes a bunny that rattles, and egg that crinkles, and a chick that chirps.
 All the pieces are super-soft.

 If you prefer giving children Easter gifts that stress — and teach — the religious significance of Easter, then you’re sure to find something below that you like: